jaspector

 Building permits are required for new construction, additions, renovations, demolition, fencing, and similar work.
 The city website states that most construction projects require a building permit.

+Not all construction work requires a permit in Lake Quivira, KS.
 The following work is generally exempt: Retaining walls under 4 feet in height (exceptions: walls adjacent to drainage easements, E/I lots, or liquid impoundment structures — those DO require permits); Sidewalks, driveways, decks, and platforms not more than 30 inches above grade; Window and door replacements without changes to the structural framework; Re-roofing and re-siding (must still comply with 2018 IBC/IRC material standards).
 Note: Even exempt work may be subject to Quivira Inc. ARB review and impact fees depending on the project.
 Confirm with both the Building Official and Quivira Inc. before starting.
+When in doubt, confirm with the local building department before starting work.